tierratelematics/gtlo/README.md

 ## Why another logging library?

-Because we could not find a library that already had this set of features and not a lot more.
+Because at some point we could not find a library that already had this set of features and not a lot more.
+Today the situation is better but pack this much in less than 2Kb when minified and zipped.

 In the modern infrastructure the only thing you need to do is print to standard facilities.
 This code is meant to rely on the log management